akilbekov/blog/pages/blog/2017-05-22-visualizing-pollution/index.md

   </code>
 </pre>

-I think I spend most of the time formatting data to be consumed by charting component.
+I spend most of the time formatting data to be consumed by charting component.

 <img src="./app.jpg" alt="App">

 So far I like what I end up with, however with 8 sensors I have to make same amount fetch requests to thingspeak.com.
 And it's not fast, also it has limitation for request results.

-As next thing to do is to optimize request, by building simple API which will consolidate requests into one.
+As next thing to do is optimize requests, by building simple API which will consolidate requests into one.